Retirement Crisis in America: Why Are So Many People Unprepared for Retirement?

 Seek third-party advice.

-Read books on the topic.
-Attend a master class on how to maximize your retirement savings.
+Read books on the topic and check blogs on how to maximize your retirement savings.
 And keep reading blogs like this one.

 We cannot stress this enough: It’s up to YOU to make sure you’re financially prepared for retirement.

 The sooner you start, the better off you’ll be.
 And the more likely you are to have a retirement lifestyle you desire rather than scraping by.